 The armoring is tough without being too hard, and it had a nice texture that made it feel grippy.
 But, the Mossy Oak skin is my absolute favorite thing about the look of the binoculars.
 It's just so darn cool!
 Now, if at this point, you want to know about its weatherproofability, you'll have to hold on.
 I've got something special to reveal later.

-You can bet that this was the first thing I did when I took the binos out of the package.
-I twisted the rubber eye cups out – there’s two positions, all the way in with 16 mm of relief, or all the way out that left me with about 9 mm.
-I had them out, and it was comfortable enough for me, but I have good eyesight and I don’t wear glasses.
-I did have my hubby give it a go, and he found it suitable enough to use with his spectacles on – no complaints there.
-Although the eyecups don’t lock into place, they were stiff enough to stay out while I glassed.
+You can bet that this was the first thing I did when I took the binoculars out of the package.
+I twisted the rubber eye cups out - there's two positions, all the way in with 16 mm of relief, or all the way out that left me with about 9 mm.
+I had them out, and it was comfortable enough for me, but I have good eyesight and I don't wear glasses.
+I did have my partner give it a go, and they found it suitable enough to use with spectacles on - no complaints there.
+Although the eyecups don't lock into place, they were stiff enough to stay out while I glassed.

 The diopter doesn't have a locking feature, but it was firm to move.
 Firm enough that I found it a little difficult to focus my right eye with it at first, but once it was done, I could trust I wouldn't have to mess with it again.
 All in all, the focusing experience left me very pleased and I felt we were off to a great start.

 Before I headed out to field test these binoculars, I wanted to make sure I could take some decent photographs to document the test.
 I went to a local sports retailer, and to my disappointment, they were out of stock on the phone adapter I wanted.